 “Well, you can talk with me.
 At least, I can tell Scott what you’re feeling.
 He’ll ask me anyway.”

 She tells me to tell him how isolated she is and alone without him.
 She says her dad is calming down.
-But it isn’t likely that she can return to practice until school starts.
-We sit there holding hands until it’s time for her to sneak back into her room.
-I’m spending a night watching people slip into windows, which gives me the idea of seeing Scott.
+But it is not likely that she can return to practice until school starts.
+We sit there holding hands until it is time for her to sneak back into her room.
+I am spending a night watching people slip into windows, which gives me the idea of seeing Scott.
 I ride home and call him, relaying what Lydia said.
 He hangs on every word, but I can hear the sadness in his voice.
-He says he’ll have another letter to pass to her tomorrow.
+He says he will have another letter to pass to her tomorrow.

 “Want me to sneak into your room tonight?”
 I ask.